- What kind of tracks can I create in BandLab?

 You can delete tracks in BandLab via the Mix Panel in both Mix View and Track View.
-Click the three dots button and you’ll see additional options for each track as well as the option to Remove Track
+Click the three dots icon and you’ll see additional options for each track as well as the option to Remove Track.

 Can I edit my MIDI tracks in BandLab?

-On mobile, this is an incredibly powerful feature that is accessible via clicking on a region and hitting the Edit, or by clicking the MIDI Edit icon from the track view.
+On mobile, you can access this feature by tapping on a region and selecting Edit, or by tapping the MIDI Edit icon from Track View.

 Can I save my recordings to work on later?